NavyaG-lab/Tech-writer/etl_users/archived_datasets.md

   | `archive_environment`    | `StringType` | The environment in which the row was created.
 For most use cases, this should be `prod` |
   | `archive_transaction_id` | `StringType` | The transaction id for the run that produced the row         |

-* The dataset archive feature builds on the `DatasetSeriesContractOp` API as it facilitates deduplication and schema reconciliation.
+* The dataset archive feature builds on the `DatasetSeriesContract` API as it facilitates deduplication and schema reconciliation.
 In the case of archives, its schema reconciliation facilities are particularly useful as they allows you to safely evolve your dataset's schema without catastrophically breaking its ingestion.
-The trade-off is that you need to be careful to update the corresponding `DatasetSeriesContractOp` after any modification of the dataset; if you do not, new versions of your dataset will be dropped and will not appear in subsequent runs until you fix the Op.
+The trade-off is that you need to be careful to update the corresponding `DatasetSeriesContract` after any modification of the dataset; if you do not, new versions of your dataset will be dropped and will not appear in subsequent runs until you fix the Op.
 See relevant section in the Dataset Series documentation for more information on [schema evolution](dataset_series.md#dealing-with-versions) & [troubleshooting dropped datasets](dataset_series.md#droppedschemas).

 ## Set up